we-make-software/tech/README.md

 If you look closely, you’ll see that #ifndef and #define have a name that’s a short identifier we use as developers.
 But some symbols are not allowed in names, like spaces and special characters.

-Then you can see we have #include.
-There is one more type of include which I will explain later.
-But here you see I use angle brackets.
-That is the basic way to include system headers in Linux.
-I have three includes: module, kernel, and init.
-They are used for the macro Run.
-As you see in the macro Run, I have parentheses.
-That is a parameter where I can send text.
-I will show you that later.
-I just want to show you that we can send a parameter to a define.
-In this case, we use MODULE_DESCRIPTION.
-I do this by writing description with a hash in front, which converts it to a string.
+Then you can see we use `#include`.
+There is another way to include files, which I will explain later.
+Here, I use angle brackets.
+This is how we include system headers in Linux.
+I include three files: module, kernel, and init.
+These are used by the macro Run.
+In the macro Run, I have parentheses.
+This lets me send text as a parameter.
+I will show you how later.
+I just want to show that we can send a parameter to a `#define`.
+In this case, we use `MODULE_DESCRIPTION`.
+I do this by writing `#description`, which turns the text into a string.
 This is called stringification.